axisdadev/axisdadev/README.md

 - 🔭 I’m currently working on **Creative Utilites, a custom discord bot for the Creative Program discord guild.**

-- 🌱 I’m currently learning **about linux, raspberry-pi, arduino and physical computing with C++ and python !**
+- 🌱 I’m currently learning **about linux, raspberry-pi, arduino and physical computing with C++ and Python !**

 - 👨‍💻 All of my projects are available at [https://github.com/axisdadev](https://github.com/axisdadev)